archerimpact/architect-frontend/README.md

 ### Setup with Docker

-1. Install Docker
+1. Install Docker.
-2. Clone this repo
+2. Clone this repo.
 3. Run `docker-compose up` from the project directory.
 The frontend (react) should now be visible on localhost:3000, and the backend (django) should now be visible on localhost:8000.

 ### Adding dependencies to the backend

-1. Add a line to `backend/requirements.txt`
+1. Add a line to `backend/requirements.txt`.
 2. Run `docker-compose build` to rebuild with the new requirement.

 ### Adding packages to the frontend